 Absolutely, this is precisely why I was interested in doing this play at this time.
-I think this play is very important and timeless, as it deals with the consequences of our choices, in politics, in relationship and in life.
-Sometimes, we lose grip of the reality, our emotion lead us to do crazy things and make impulsive decisions that lead into horrible consequences.
-In life this can lead to a break up, heart break or a bad hang over, but as a society these decisions have far more damaging consequences like choosing a party that violates human rights, creates segregation and discrimination and makes decisions that will lead to environmental disasters.
+I think this play is very important and timeless, as it deals with the consequences of our choices, in politics, in relationships and in life.
+Sometimes, we lose grip of the reality, our emotions lead us to do crazy things and make impulsive decisions that lead into horrible consequences.
+In life, this can lead to a break-up, heartbreak or a bad hangover, but as a society, these decisions have far more damaging consequences like choosing a party that violates human rights, creates segregation and discrimination and makes decisions that will lead to environmental disasters.
 Canada is a country that has always been praised for its democracy, human rights, freedom and diversity, today is a country with class system citizenship (Bill C-24), who could imagine?
 I have lived here longer than I have lived in Iran, but suddenly I am a “second class citizen.”
 We can only reflect on our choices in retro-aspect, once a bottle of wine is open; there is no undoing it.
 So perhaps we should think before we open that bottle.

 The play is erotic; the sexual content of the play is very human.
 One of the least sexual moments of the play is the actual nudity, as it is not a moment of sexual seduction but rather a moment of transparency and vulnerability.
 I think sex is a very natural and important human aspect of our lives and unfortunately there are so many stigmas attached to it in our culture and not enough when it comes to the topic of violence.

 What do you hope audiences will take away after seeing the show?